PalakAgarwal7/GrubHub/README.md

 ### 🌟 Tech Stack
 - Python: Data extraction and EDA
 - Power Query: Minor data adjustments
-- Power Bi: Dashboard creation and data presentation
+- Power BI: Dashboard creation and data presentation
 - PyCharm: Used PyCharm as IDE
 - Algorithm Complexity: Developing a recommendation algorithm that considers multiple factors while ensuring scalability and real-time performance was challenging.

 ### 💡Insights Derived
-- Personalized Recommendations: The recommendation model provides personalized restaurant suggestions based on user preferences, determines the best location for opening a restaurant.
+- Personalized Recommendations: The recommendation model provides personalized restaurant suggestions based on user preferences, and determines the best location for opening a restaurant.

 - Restaurant Insights: By analyzing user preferences, restaurant owners can gain insights into customer preferences, leading to menu optimization and targeted promotions.